Abraham Núñez (outfielder)

 Abraham Núñez (born February 5, 1977) is a Dominican former Major League Baseball outfielder.
 He has played in MLB for the Florida Marlins (2002, 2004) and Kansas City Royals (2004).
 He is a switch-hitter and throws right-handed.
 Nunez played for the Washington Nationals Triple-A affiliate Columbus Clippers in 2007.
 In 2008, he played for the CPBL's Chinatrust Whales.

 In two major league seasons, Núñez was a .209 hitter with six home runs and 35 RBI in 136 games played.

-In 2006, while playing with the minor league Fresno Grizzlies, Núñez was suspended 50 games for testing positive for use of a performance-enhancing substance.
+In May 2006, while playing with the minor league Fresno Grizzlies, Núñez was suspended 50 games for testing positive for use of a performance-enhancing substance.
 He last played for the Caffè Danesi Nettuno of Italy's Serie A1 in 2009.